electro-smith/libDaisy/libdaisy/doc/parameter.md

 TODO: Move init and process to .cpp file
 - i was cool with them being in the h file until math.h got involved for the log stuff.
-TODO: add some sort of check to see if class T has a process() function

 ### curve settings
 Curves are applied to the output signal